 How To Make A DIY Wood Bead Wreath

 I’m sure it’s pretty obvious that you are going to glue the beads to the wreath, but I learned a couple of things while making my wreath that could save you some frustration.
-(I tried to find split wood beads at Hobby Lobby but couldn’t find them so I ended up getting the wood beads on Amazon.)
+(I tried to find split wood beads at Hobby Lobby but couldn’t find them so I ended up getting the wood beads on Amazon.
+They also have a premade wooden bead wreath that I wish they had when I first made mine!

 First, you need to decide if you want the metal clasp from the embroidery hoop to be used as the hanger or if you don’t want it to show at all.
 If you don’t want it to show, start with it centered on the bottom.